 Do you consistently feel tired during the day no matter how much you sleep?
 Does your bed partner constantly complain about your loud snoring?
 Has exhaustion caused you to almost fall asleep while driving?
 If so, then you may be suffering from sleep apnea, the second most common sleep disorder in the world.

 For more than 30 years, Mitch Conditt, DDS has provided the Dallas-Ft.
 Worth Metroplex with simple, proven, and effective sleep apnea care so residents are finally able to get the quality rest they deserve.
 To learn more about sleep apnea and how Dr. Conditt can help you overcome it, follow the informative links below.
-Or, to start getting the care you need as soon as possible, you can schedule a FREE consultation by giving us a call.
+Or, to start getting the care you need as soon as possible, you can schedule an appointment by giving us a call.

 Most Sleep Apnea Patients Go Untreated.

 Recent estimates show that about 22 million Americans are currently dealing with sleep apnea every night, and surprisingly, nearly 80% of suffers are believed to be either undiagnosed or misdiagnosed.
 That means more than 17 million Americans have a serious sleep disorder that is going completely untreated…but Dr. Conditt is ready to change that for the people of Ft.
 Worth.
 Thanks to his decades of experience and partnerships with some of the best local sleep experts, he’s ready to help you and your loved ones get the care you need so you can sleep deeply and stay healthy year after year.
 If you believe that you or a loved one might be suffering from sleep apnea, don’t wait, contact us today so we can get you the treatment you need.

 How Can a Dentist Help with Sleep Apnea?